 - 1. File Based Clears local cache of the Enterprise server including logs. - 2.
-Acls and principals Clears servers' security information. - 3.
-Admin Datastore clears admin objects. - 4.
+Acls and principals Clears servers JMS security information. - 3.
+Admin Datastore Clears admin objects that is, JMS Connection factories, queue, and topic destinations. - 4.
 All Clears all four of the above.